-- The vast majority of visitors stay on the Kona side even though the island’s best attractions are on the Hilo side.
+- The vast majority of visitors stay on the Kona side even though some of the island’s best attractions are on the Hilo side.

-- It’s a Big Island so it’s not really possible to stay on one side and drive back and forth to the other, which means if you want to see the whole island, you’ll need to stay in at least two places.
+- It’s a Big Island so while it is possible to stay on one side and drive back and forth to the other, it means a LOT of time in the car so if you want to see the whole island, you should consider staying in at least two places.

 Here’s an overview of the island broken down by area: